CUBRID/cubrid-manual/en/sql/trigger.rst

     RENAME TRIGGER [schema_name.]old_trigger_name AS [schema_name.]new_trigger_name ;

 *   *schema_name*: Specifies the schema name of the trigger.
-If omitted, the schema name of current session is used.
+If omitted, the schema name of the current session is used.
 The schema of the current trigger and the schema of the trigger to be changed must be the same.
 *   *old_trigger_name*: specifies the current name of the trigger.
 *   *new_trigger_name*: specifies the name of the trigger to be modified.